HITECHCRIME/HC_SG198_XXX/README.md

 0:54

-feign on, reign's on
-all the things you sought so
-play wise, seers eyes
+feign on, reign's on all the things you sought so vicious still not playing wise, seers have many eyes (on you) (on truth) and that's why i feel trapped in retinas
-trapped retinas caught
-blink phase still rage
-fast ways to comprehend
+retinas caught in upward whites my game on the backheads of the crowd

+blink twice phase still rages way too fast so many ways to comprehend let's all close our eyes and return to neverending black

 turn to naught for the better, be(ing) good, bellow tell the truth